-One night a week you attend a class with 10-20 adults like yourself; the night remains the same for the entire program.
-You and the other students stay together as a cohesive group throughout the program.
-Each class works like a seminar, with an experienced professor facilitating a practical exchange of experiences and ideas.
+The classes meet one night a week with cohorts of 12-20 adults; the night remains the same for the entire program.
+The students stay together as a cohesive group throughout the program.
+Each class works like a seminar with an experienced professor facilitating a practical exchange of experiences and ideas to raise the level of learning to focus on application and use of the learning in new ways.
 Courses are taught one at a time.
-No more balancing three or four courses at once.
-Impressive faculty with Master's or Doctorate degrees, and significant leadership, professional and/or ministry experience bring a wealth of real-world relevancy to the classroom.
-Academic counselors assist you in developing a personal plan for earning additional credits as quickly as possible.
+Impressive faculty with Master's or Doctorate degrees, and significant leadership, professional and/or ministry experience bring a wealth of real-world relevance to the classroom.
+Academic counselors assist in developing a personal plan for earning additional credits as quickly as possible.
 Curriculum reflects current adult learning principles.
-For added convenience, textbooks and all required materials are delivered to your classroom.
-The curriculum of all majors links theory to practice, so that you can take what you learn to work the next day and start using it.
-Additional college credit may be earned for learning accomplished outside the classroom, including technical training, work experiences, military training, seminars, and licenses.
+For added convenience, textbooks and all required materials are delivered to students.
+The curriculum of all majors links theory to practice, so one can take what is learned to work the next day and start using it.
+Additional college credit may be earned for demonstrating learning accomplished outside the classroom, including technical training, work experiences, military training, seminars, and informal learning.

-You can expect the DCP to assist the development of your skills in:
+One may expect the DCP to assist the development of skills in: